mirpark/webapp.cc/README.md

 This repo has a kind of samples of webapp.
 It's created using multiple webapp framework.
 Through samples of how to use the Framework to find out.
 All samples were written during the course of the study and survey.
 So there may be errors in the code.

 # Samples
-* Facebook - jquery, jquerymobile
+* Twitter - jquery, requirejs, backbonejs, hoganjs and bootstrap(had little use)

 # Need more help?